elc45/fisher-hmc-paper/main.typ

 === Diagonal plus low-rank

-We can also approximate the full mass matrix with a "diagonal plus low-rank" matrix, in high dimensional settings to save computation or if the number of dimensions is larger than the number of available draws.
-We must regularize so that the draws and scores share a common scale, otherwise the two sources of information might have dramatically different weights in the calculation of $Sigma$.
-And to avoid
+Either to save computation in high dimensional settings, or if the number of dimensions is larger than the number of available draws at the time of adaptation, we can also approximate the full mass matrix with a "diagonal plus low-rank" matrix.
+We can view this as the composition of two affine transformations, the first one being the element-wise (diagonal) affine transformation defined earlier, and the second a low-rank approximation to the geometric mean of the draw and gradient empirical covariance matrices.
+For this approximation we regularize so that the draws and scores share a common scale, otherwise the two sources of information might have dramatically different weights in the calculation of $Sigma$.
-$O (n^3)$ computation costs, we can project draws and scores into the span of $x_i$ and $alpha_i$ and compute the regularized mean in this subspace.
+We project draws and scores into the joint span of $x_i$ and $alpha_i$ and compute the mean in this subspace.
+We can also avoid $O (n^2)$ storage by only storing the eigenvectors and eigenvalues, which are all that is needed for the HMC steps.
+To see this, note that the mass matrix is only needed in the leapfrog integrator (see algorithm), where we take
+$M^(-1) rho$, where $rho$ is the vector of coordinate-wise momenta.
+Since

+$
+  M^(-1) rho = rho_(bot) + U Lambda^(-1) U^T rho
+$

+where $rho_(bot) = rho - U U^T rho$, this can be done with only $U$ and $Lambda^(-1)$.
-We can also avoid $O (n^2)$ storage, and still do all operations we need for HMC, if we only store the eigenvectors and eigenvalues.
-To further reduce computational cost, we can ignore eigenvalues that are close to one with a cutoff parameter $c$.
+To further reduce computational cost, we can ignore eigenvalues that are close to one with a cutoff parameter $c$, returning a truncated tuple $(U_c, Lambda_c)$.
+And since we first do the element-wise transformation, we store the diagonal components from this as well.
+The full transformation is

+$
+  f = f_(A,mu) compose f_(sigma, mu) = D^(1/2) (Q U_c (Lambda_c - 1) Q U_c^T + I)D^(1/2)
+$

 The algorithm is as follows:

 #algo(
   line-numbers: false,